tlhackque/BlockCountries/README.md

 #Latest updates:

+V2.11 Improve debug logging.  `bcinstall` reports all problems at once, provides more detail.

 V2.10 Add Default-Start and Default-Stop to LSB block

 V2.9 Simplify configuration so it's not necessary to modify the script.